keycloakify/oidc-spa/README.md

   </a>
 </p>

-## Showcases

-This library powers the authentication of the following platforms:
+## We built it because we needed it.

+This library isn't a theoretical exercise or a tool for hobby projects.
+We developed it to solve real-world problems we faced ourselves.
+Today, it powers authentication for [Onyxia](https://onyxia.sh)—
+a data science platform deployed across multiple large organizations.

 ### Onyxia